firebirdjsb/cheat-menu-cotl/README.md

 # cheat-menu-cotl

 > **Version 1.2.0** - Major Wolf Update 🎉🐑
+there are still bugs with this menu especially with clothing and some other neiche things please report or fix by adding a pull request

+check the companion tab for a new buddy to go on adventures with

 A comprehensive cheat menu mod for **Cult of the Lamb** that provides an easily accessible **compact GUI** with 150+ cheats, full controller support, and extensive quality-of-life features.